-New degree-seeking students are assigned an academic advisor prior to the semester in which they plan to enter the university.
+New degree-seeking students are assigned a Student Success Coach (First-Time-in-College students or transfer students with less than 30 earned credit hours) or a faculty advisor (all other students) prior to the semester in which they plan to enter the university.
 Academic advisors are assigned through the Office of the Registrar and/or the Office of the Provost.
-Assignment is based on factors such as major, advisor load, faculty advisor specialty, and provisional and international status.
+Assignment is based on factors such as major, success coach/advisor load, faculty advisor specialty, and provisional First-Time-in-College status.
 Academic advisors assist students in defining their goals while at KWU; provide information regarding course work, career fields, and graduate school; and discuss problems related to academic programs and subsequent employment following graduation.
 Students must select a major during or before their fourth semester of college enrollment.
+Student Success Coaches assist students in defining goals, provide information regarding course plans, provide guidance in addressing concerns with faculty, staff and other students; and some personal issues (Student Success Coaches are NOT mental health counselors).

-Course registration and adding/dropping courses must always be done with the permission of the advisor.
-Students may, for legitimate reasons, change advisors.
+Course registration and adding/dropping courses must always be done with the permission of the advisor (Student Success Coach for First-Time-in-College students).
+Students may, for legitimate reasons, change success coaches/advisors.
 Applications for change and permission are granted through The Office of the Registrar.
 Although Kansas Wesleyan University provides an extensive academic advising program, the responsibility for meeting graduation requirements lies with the student.